MicrosoftDocs/customer-insights/ci-docs/journeys/event-from-event-outbound.md

   - enduser
 ---

-# Create an event from another event
+# Create an event from another event in outbound marketing

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]